rhino/rhino.github.io/docs/_tutorials/embedding_tutorial.md

 The examples live in the `rhino/examples` directory in the distribution and in `mozilla/js/rhino/examples` in cvs.
 This document will link to them using [lxr](https://lxr.mozilla.org/).

-In this document, JavaScript code will be in `green`, Java code will be in `green,` and shell logs will be in `purple`.

 ## RunScript: A simple embedding

 About the simplest embedding of Rhino possible is the [RunScript example](https://github.com/mozilla/rhino/examples/RunScript.java).
 All it does it read a script from the command line, execute it, and print a result.